Reciprocity By Country Search

 Available.
 Both Malaysians and non-Malaysians who have resided in Malaysia for a period of more than one year may apply for a Malaysian certificate of good conduct.

-Applicants residing outside Malaysia should contact the nearest Malaysian embassy or consulate in their country of current residence.
-The application form for the Malaysian Certificate of Good Conduct, as well as the addresses and telephone numbers of Malaysian Missions abroad are available at the Malaysian Ministry of Foreign Affairs web site.
+The application form for the Malaysian Certificate of Good Conduct, as well as the addresses and telephone numbers of Malaysian Missions abroad, are available here.

 Unavailable to private individuals.
 If a police check develops evidence of the existence of a prison record, or if an applicant volunteers such information, the Embassy can obtain relevant particulars by official application to the Director General of Prisons.
 The name of the applicant, prison number, and the name of the prison where sentence was served are necessary information.